 We Value Company Culture.

 Seriously, we’re not just here for the perks.
 When you think of millennial-focused companies, you might be thinking coffee bars, free food, and foosball tables.
-While these things could bring a millennial into the company initially, there’s a big chance he or she will decide to stay based on what the company values.
+While these things could bring a millennial into the company initially, there’s a big chance they will decide to stay based on what the company values.
 Like I said, we’re driven—so if we like and agree with what you’re doing, we’ll probably stay for a while.

 Now, I’m sure there are probably a few millennial workers out there who embody the negative stereotypes; please don’t hold us all accountable for their actions.
 Many of us are willing to work and are happy to be part of a team—you just need to give us a chance!